-The Co-operative Education Program strongly values the commitment that is made between students and Co-op Employers.
-Our withdrawal policies have been set to encourage students to be accountable for their commitments.
+The Co-op Program strongly values the commitment between students and Employers.
+Our withdrawal policies are designed to encourage students to be accountable for their commitments.

 Students cannot withdraw from COOP 523.XX or terminate employment early without permission from both the Co-op program office and the faculty.
-If you are in a situation and cannot continue your employment, email the co-op team immediately to schedule an appointment.
+If you are in a situation and cannot continue with your employment, email the co-op team immediately to schedule an appointment.
 Examples of situations which may lead to students withdrawing from COOP 523.XX and/or terminating employing include (but not limited to) cases of serious illness, domestic affliction, academic issues, serious employment concerns.